Guest Writer Aram Balakjian shares his reasons to visit Colombia and why it is more than cocaine.

-There are few countries so bound by a single associations as Colombia is to cocaine.
+There are few countries so bound by a single association as Colombia is to cocaine.
 In many corners of the world, Pablo Escobar simultaneously stands as the most famous drug lord of all time and the most famous Colombian.

-The best view in the world
+15. The best view in the world

-The view from the top of “La Piedra” (The Rock) in Guatape, a climb of 649 steps.
 The reservoir was formed during construction of a hydroelectric dam in the 1960s and now produces approximately 13% of Colombia’s electricity.

-A desert that is not a desert
+14. A desert that is not a desert

 The view out to Tatacoa Desert, a tropical dry forest with a rich, colourful terrain, teeming with life both past and present; it is considered one of the largest vertebrate fossil sites in the Americas and as such has been designated a UNESCO world heritage site.